ropensci/roweb3/content/blog/2021-11-18-devguide-0.7.0/index.md

 The requirement to have a vignette is now more precise, there has to be at least one _HTML_ vignette.
 That requirement is part of pkgcheck checks.

-Thanks to an idea of editor [Anna Krystalli](https://github.com/annakrystalli), the dev guide now includes an explicit [subsection about version control](https://devdevguide.netlify.app/building.html#version-control), and pkgcheck's checks include looking for "scrap files" such as `.DS_Store` files, that should be gitignored.
+Thanks to an idea of editor [Anna Krystalli](https://github.com/annakrystalli), the dev guide now includes an explicit [subsection about version control](https://devdevguide.netlify.app/building.html#version-control), and pkgcheck's checks include looking for "scrap files" such as `.DS_Store` files, that should be `.gitignore`'d.

 We've added some more guidance on [making packages easier to cite](https://devdevguide.netlify.app/building.html#version-control) following our [blog post on the same topic](/blog/2021/02/16/package-citation/).